wademauger/KronosAggregate-2.0/README.md

 ##How does it work?

 The extension makes some simple HTTP requests, asking the Kronos server for information about you and your work hours.
-Kronos responds with JSON, which is then parsed, analised and displayed.
+Kronos responds with JSON, which is then parsed, analysed and displayed.

 ##Installation